 Operating online allows fintech lenders to save on the overhead costs associated with physical branches.
 These savings can translate into lower interest rates and fees for borrowers compared to those of traditional lenders.

-Fintech lending also has substantial benefits for lenders that can help them improve operational efficiency, expand market reach, and increase profitability.
+Fintech lending also has substantial benefits for lenders, which can help them improve operational efficiency, expand market reach, and increase profitability.

 Fintech lenders operate primarily online, which reduces overhead costs such as real estate, utilities, and in-person staff.
 This lean operational model allows fintech lenders to operate more cost-effectively than traditional banks, and they can then offer customers lower interest rates and fees while maintaining competitive profit margins.